AlemTuzlak/react-igniter/README.md

 ## Feature roadmap

-- The goal in the upcoming releases is to add a way for users to add configuration files into their projects in order to avoid repeating questions (eg. typescript or javascript).
 - Adding a form generator with react-hook-form & yup.
-- Improving the feature-set offered by react-component generator (different kinds of exports, adding storybook..)
+- Improving the feature-set offered by react-component generator (different kinds of exports, optional index.js/ts file in component output..)
+- Adding functionality under the hood to streamline the process and make it easier.